twysockey/reflection/README.md

 #Reflection
+##7/11/2017
+Today was a long day.
+For most of the day I spent my time researching

+#Reflection
 ##7/10/2017

 Today I was able to fix my problem on line ten when coding.
 After spending ten mins on it I figured out I had to add an + to it in order to solve it.
 I also learned todau that how to create lists in code.
 Or lists within lists.
 That sorta thing, I guess.
 Anyways I had difficulty with that and Im trying to understand how to do it.
 The process of making a list is supposedly the same as what Im doing in the Pokeman project.